 One technique that has proven effective in keeping basements dry is an interior drain system connected to a sump pump (see drawing).
 This foundation waterproofing strategy actually harnesses the power of hydrostatic pressure instead of fighting it.
-Unlike an exterior drainage system, the WaterGuard interior French drain system developed by Basement Systems can’t clog with plant roots or silt because of its location.
-It is typically installed where the basement’s slab floor meets the foundation wall –the most leak-prone area in any basement.
-WaterGuard drain lines capture groundwater before it gets to the basement floor, and convey it to a sump pit.
+Unlike an exterior drainage system, the WaterGuard interior French drain system from Basement Systems can’t clog with plant roots or silt because of its location.
+It is typically installed where the basement’s slab floor meets the foundation wall – the most leak-prone area in any basement.
+WaterGuard drain lines capture groundwater before it gets to the basement floor and convey it to a sump pit.
 When the water in the sump pit reaches a certain level, the sump pump comes on automatically to pump the water outside.

 Another option for interior drainage is our CactusBoard basement footing and wall water drainage system - guaranteed to keep basement floors dry.
 CactusBoard comes with a 20-year transferable dry basement floor warranty.
 This foundation waterproofing solution creates a space between the edge of the basement floor and basement walls.
 Water from the perimeter and walls is drained into stone aggregate under the floor and into a sump pump basin where it is then pumped outside.

 It’s always smarter to have two lines of defense instead of one.
 A well-installed damp proof coating on the exterior of the foundation will help prevent soil moisture from seeping through foundation walls.
 An interior drain, like CactusBoard or WaterGuard, combined with a sump pump system captures and controls water that leaks in from around and under the foundation.

 Call your local Basement Systems dealer to get a free estimate on basement waterproofing services!